 user_key The user key from the Pushover website.
 It is used to identify the notification recipient.
+Can be a Secret.

 api_token API token for a custom application from the Pushover website.
+Can be a Secret.

 priorities Dictionary of Pushover notification priorities.
 The keys of the dictionary can be change, failing, passing, warnings, exception and are equivalent to the mode strings.
 The values are integers between -2...2, specifying notification priority.
 In case a mode is missing from this dictionary, the default value of 0 is used.